Get insider access

 0 lbs

 These buds have a fairly comfortable and lightweight fit, but they don't feel as pleasant in-ear as the Beats Studio Buds True Wireless.
 They have a one-size-fits-all bud shape that's a little bulky, so they may be too large if you have small ears.
-Some users have reported their fit to be uncomfortable and that the buds' plastic body can hurt after time, depending on the shape of your ear.
-The malleable stability fins can become uncomfortable over time, especially as you can't remove them.
+Some users have reported their fit to be uncomfortable and that the buds' plastic body can hurt over time, depending on the shape of your ear.
+The malleable stability fins can also become uncomfortable, especially as you can't remove them.
+You could look at the Sennheiser MOMENTUM Sport True Wireless as a fitness-oriented alternative with greater flexibility due to their removable set of three ear stabilizers.

 6.3